 “Before coming to us, our DBT residents’ multiple suicide attempts and frequent severe self-harming episodes have really challenged DHB outpatient mental health services.
 When referring, clinicians often describe our residents as being ‘on a trajectory to death’.
 They have exhausted all local treatment options but are wanting to live – that’s what we give our residents, their lives, their futures.”
 Shelley Harvill, DBT clinical manager.

 Click here to find out more about who DBT is for.

 Our programme offers up to six placements in a 24 hour-staffed home in Golden Bay, Nelson Tasman.
 The environment is welcoming, private and safe.

-Treatment includes twice weekly individual therapy sessions with intensively trained DBT clinicians, multiple skills classes and crisis coaching, skills practice groups and 24/7 access to DBT coaches.
-There are also opportunities to apply the therapeutic learning through shared living, daily skills groups, household management, recreational and vocational activities and during home visits.
-Family/Whanau therapy and Transition/Home-based consultation is provided to support long-lasting change.
+Treatment includes twice-weekly individual therapy sessions with intensively trained DBT clinicians, multiple skills classes and crisis coaching, skills practice groups and 24/7 access to DBT coaches.
+There are also opportunities to apply therapeutic learning through shared living, daily skills groups, household management, recreational and vocational activities and during home visits.
+Family/Whanau therapy and Transition/Home-based consultation are provided to support long-lasting change.

 We have links with the Nelson Marlborough District Health Board, including the Alcohol & Other Drug service and Acute Psychiatric Unit.
 We also work with Golden Bay Integrated Health Centre, WINZ, Te Whare Mahana’s Community Mental Health, Employment and Vocational Services and the Ark respite care.